Graduate Department of Computer Science

 The preliminary examination (area survey), CIS 8964, covers the student's intended area of research.
 It has both written and oral parts.
 Both parts of the examination are conducted by the student's supervisory committee, which may delegate the responsibility to a larger area committee.
 It is strongly recommended that the student write an area survey paper as part of this exam.
 The oral part is open to all department faculty members having doctoral status who elect to participate.
 The oral part of the examination is held in an open forum that other students are invited to attend and is followed by a closed session if the committee so desires.

 Satisfactory completion of a preliminary examination shall be required for admission to candidacy for the PhD degree.
 No student may register for dissertation hours prior to the point in the semester in which the preliminary examination was passed.
 An admission to candidacy form must be completed and filed in the Office of the University Registrar prior to registration for dissertation hours.
-After completion of the admission to candidacy process, the student may retroactively add dissertation hours for that semester in which the preliminary examination was completed.
-Retroactive changes are only permitted if the preliminary examination is passed by the end of the seventh week of the semester.
-For term specific deadline dates, please refer to the "Academic Calendar" in the Registration Guide.

 The preliminary examination is designed to test scholarly competence and knowledge and to afford the examiners the basis for constructive recommendations concerning the student's subsequent formal or informal study.
 The form and content of this examination will be determined by the department, college, school, or examining committee (typically, but not necessarily the same composition as the supervisory committee) administering the degree program.
-Prior to the examination, the student's examining committee will determine whether the student 1) has a 3.0 average, and 2) has progressed sufficiently in the study of the discipline and its research tools to begin independent research in the area of the proposed dissertation.
+Prior to the examination, the student's examining committee will determine whether the student 1) has a 3.5 average, and 2) has progressed sufficiently in the study of the discipline and its research tools to begin independent research in the area of the proposed dissertation.

 The chair of the Computer Science department, the academic dean, and the Dean of The Graduate School may attend any session of the supervisory or examining committee as nonvoting members.
-A member may be appointed to the examining committee at the discretion of the academic dean or Dean of The Graduate School or on recommendation of the major professor.
+A member may be appointed to the examining committee at the discretion of the academic dean or Dean of The Graduate School or on recommendation of the advisor.
 Normally, the examining committee will be identical with the supervisory committee.
 The examining committee will report the outcome of the examination to the academic dean: passed, failed, additional work to be completed, or to be re-examined; the report following the reexamination must indicate the student either passed or failed.
 The results of the examination will be reported to the Office of the University Registrar for inclusion in the student's permanent record.

 If a student fails the preliminary examination before being admitted to candidacy, a re-examination may be offered by the student's supervisory committee or other relevant decision making body within each department or unit, per that department or unit's doctoral student handbook.
 The Academic Dean's office should be notified of the outcome of any preliminary exam attempt.